Street naming and numbering

 Add or change a house name

-5. If the new name is accepted a confirmation letter will be sent for you to keep with the deeds to the property.
+• If the new name is accepted a confirmation will be sent via email.
 You must receive this before making any changes.

-6. We will also inform Royal Mail, the emergency services and our other council departments of the new property name.
+• We will also inform Royal Mail, emergency services, utility companies and our other council departments of the new property name.

 Apply and pay using our online house name change form